New Puppy Training Tips: How to Set Your New Puppy Up for Success

 Probably the first decision you'll make about your new puppy is whether or not you want to look at getting a little crate for your puppy, a pen, or both.

-A perfect-sized crate is usually not going to be much bigger than your puppy for sleeping, but bear in mind the puppy is going to grow.
+A perfect-sized crate is usually not going to be much bigger than your puppy for sleeping, but bear in mind that the puppy is going to grow.

 It's important that your puppy is able to stretch out in the crate.
 However, you don't want to give him too much room to explore.